In-person classes meet over two sessions and will cover all of the information needed to pass your FCC Amateur Radio Technician Class license exam.

 The Small Print

-Each class requires a minimum of 6 students enrolled for it to take place.
-The minimum number of students must be pre-registered at least 5 days before the start date of a class (by 5 pm on Monday before the first day of class) or the class will be canceled.
+Each class requires a minimum of 5 students enrolled for it to take place.
+The minimum number of students must be pre-registered at least 5 days before the start date of a class or the class may be canceled.

-Student cancellations after 5 pm on Monday before class will not be refunded.
-Student cancellations the Monday before class before 5 pm, or earlier, will be refunded.
+Student cancellations 5 or fewer days before class will not be refunded.
+Student cancellations more than 5 days before the first day will be refunded.

 Contact me if you have any questions about group classes.